 - Jason Slemons: Excuse me, you look like you have…

 - Mike Schweiger: Just Power Through

 - Ricky Tagaban: Funny Men Can Weave

 - Emily Ferenbacher: Rain Pants Are Not Waders

 Note: She got to break the Arctic Entries “no notes” rule for this one.

-The Moth is a national storytelling organization that runs a high school storytelling program in NYC.
-Below are some Moth stories Story Works students have enjoyed.
-Thank you to all of these storytellers and The Moth!
+The Moth hosts storytelling events across the US and runs a high school storytelling program in New York City.
+Below are some stories from the Moth’s high school program that Story Works students in Alaska have enjoyed.
+Thank you to all of these storytellers –and The Moth!